demisto/content/Packs/DevSecOps/Integrations/GitLab/README.md

 ### gitlab-projects-create-repository-branch
 ***
-Create a new Branch in the repository.
+Create a new branch in the repository.

 #### Base Command